lsst-sqre/sqr-032/index.rst

 [1, 2, 3, 4]

 doctests_ can be found in docstrings (particularly the `Examples section <https://developer.lsst.io/python/numpydoc.html#py-docstring-examples>`__ of a Numpydoc-formatted Python docstring), as well as in reStructuredText files.
-Because docstrings show both inputs and inputs, they work well as testable examples because test harnesses can run the example and verify that the output matches the expected output.
+Because docstrings show both inputs and outputs, they work well as testable examples because test harnesses can run the example and verify that the output matches the expected output.

 .. _review-rst-examples: